jullevistrunz/ExternalPoliceComputer/README.md

 ## API

-If you're callout dev, you can send messages to EPC's callout page once the callout has been accepted
+If you're a callout dev, you can send messages to EPC's callout page once the callout has been accepted

 ```c#
 ExternalPoliceComputer.Functions.SendMessage("Additional Message");